rcorre/damage_control/README.md

 `lmms` will segfault at the end of rendering but still produce the output file.

 ## Static Linkage
-To link statically to Allegro, invoke `make static-debug` or `make static-release`.
+To link statically to Allegro, invoke `make debug-static` or `make release-static`.
 Make sure you run `git submodule update --init` first to get the allegro sources.